kumar2net/my-eleventy-site/src/posts/2020-06-26-customizing-youtube-video-links.md

 10\. in the mobile phone browser setting select 'Desktop site' as per below screenshot - click on 3 dots and click/tick mark on 'Desktop Site'

+![Customizing Youtube Video Links]

-![] (/assets/images/customizing-youtube-video-links-d6f03640. jpg) 10\.
+ 10\.
 Now we are all set.
 The video will start and end exactly at the start and end time we had specified

 Happy viewing